 Failure to provide this information or follow any of these rules will result in the entire scorecard being disqualified. **Please turn in your cards immediately after the round**

-Flights: Flights are determined by the total number of participants and the format of the given tournament.
+Flights: Flights are determined by the total number of participants, handicap index and the format of the given tournament.

 Tees: Unless otherwise indicated, members play from the Blue tees unless qualified for the White tees (senior) or Green tees (women).
 To play from the White Tees, you must be at least 65 years old and your age plus White tee handicap must be 80 or more, and you must carry over 10 course handicap (current revision).
 Handicaps will be adjusted for tees played according to USGA Handicap.

 Pace of Play: It is the responsibility of every golfer to keep up with the group in front of them, not just ahead of the game behind them.
 The recommended pace of play for a foursome is 4 hours and 15 minutes (4:15).
 Here are some tips from the USGA to improve pace of play.